HandHeldLegend/gbc-rgb-led-2.0/README.md

 ## Version 2 of the Gameboy Color RGB LED mod by NiceMitch.
 This update features a streamlined user interface to customize the color options.
 See this link for a video install guide: https://www.youtube.com/watch?v=BZriLR9Ldtk

+For flashing this to an Attiny85, you must set:
+- efuse: 0xff
+- hfuse: 0xdf
+- lfuse: 0xE2
 _______________________________
 You can cycle through several modes in this kit.
 Navigation through the menus is done by holding Select and pressing Left or Right.
 You will know you’ve entered a menu when you see the LEDs blink twice.
 Here are the different menu options with their respective controls, in order: